CH-DD/react-blog/README.md

 ## Technology used

-React/Node.js for the front end framework, along with the 'json-server' package to mimic a REST API back end.
+React/Node.js for the front end, along with the 'json-server' package to mimic a REST API back end.
 This creates a 'dummy' server on the local machine, to serve up API-style data during development.

 Built using resusable React components, and both built-in and custom hooks to manage features such as state, data fetching, error handling and custom page titles.
 React Router v6 was used to manage endpoints.